Social justice: John Rawls

 Political philosopher John Rawls draws on the utilitarian insights of Bentham and Mill, the social contract ideas of John Locke, and the categorical imperative ideas of Kant.
 His first statement of principle was made in A Theory of Justice where he proposed that, "Each person possesses an inviolability founded on justice that even the welfare of society as a whole cannot override.
 For this reason justice denies that the loss of freedom for some is made right by a greater good shared by others."
 A deontological proposition that echoes Kant in framing the moral good of justice in absolutist terms.
 His views are definitively restated in Political Liberalism where society is seen "as a fair system of co-operation over time, from one generation to the next".

 All societies have a basic structure of social, economic, and political institutions, both formal and informal.
 In testing how well these elements fit and work together, Rawls based a key test of legitimacy on the theories of social contract.
 To determine whether any particular system of collectively enforced social arrangements is legitimate, he argued that one must look for agreement by the people who are subject to it, but not necessarily to an objective notion of justice based on coherent ideological grounding.
-Obviously, not every citizen can be asked to participate in a poll to determine his or her consent to every proposal in which some degree of coercion is involved, so one has to assume that all citizens are reasonable.
+Not every citizen can be asked to participate in a poll to determine his or her consent to every proposal in which some degree of coercion is involved, so one has to assume that all citizens are reasonable.
 Rawls constructed an argument for a two-stage process to determine a citizen's hypothetical agreement: